-My parents stayed above us, preferring the shade while absorbed in friendly chess games.
+My parents always stayed above us, preferring the shade while absorbed in friendly chess games.
 At night, the lightning bugs appeared along with the thirsty mosquitoes, but we always delayed packing up to go home.
 There were other parks, closer to our side of town where the residents were primarily black.
 Each year, annual festivals were held with imported pony rides, basketball tournaments and an official soundstage to show off the best of the town’s talent and community programs.
-It was one of the few times that my elder relatives ventured out, with coolers for beer and picnic blankets.
+It was one of the few times that my elder relatives hung out at our thing too, with coolers for beer and picnic blankets.
 But, these serene rituals ended.

 In the mid-nineties, shortly before I left for college, a killing spree commenced in our town due to heightened gang activity that had its origins in the Chicago and national drug trade.
 Suddenly, a town that had only been mentioned on the news for its weather became a frequent subject in terms of peculiar violence.
 Any suggestion of going to a local festival or park barbecue was following by jokes that ceased to be funny: “Well, don’t get shot,” or “Put your bullet-proof vest on under your dress.”
 I was sixteen, and unafraid.
 In my mind, I was not going to let people I did not know and some I did inhibit my adventures.
 The world was mine, and I was going to change it.